How to work out the rebuild cost of your home

 Will my rebuild cost change if I renovate my house?

-In a word, yes.
-If you add an extension, conservatory or loft conversion to your home, the rebuild cost is likely to increase as the house is bigger.
+Yes, if you add an extension, conservatory or loft conversion to your home, the rebuild cost is likely to increase as the house is bigger.

 If you aren’t changing the fundamental structure of your home it’s unlikely the rebuild cost will change.